iqfareez/MCTE-4327-Software-Engineering/README.md

 Getter and setter methods are used to access and modify the value of a private field.
 They are also known as accessor and mutator methods.

+Example 1: allow read but prevent write from outside of class

 ```csharp
 class BankAccount
 {